herehow/herehow.github.io/blogs/led-light.md

 ---
 layout: page
-permalink: /blogs/led-lights-comprehensive-guide-applications-advantages
+permalink: /blogs/led-lights-comprehensive-guide-applications-advantages/
-title: LED Lights: A Comprehensive Guide to Their Applications and Advantages
+title: LED-Lights
 ---

 # LED Lights: A Comprehensive Guide to Their Applications and Advantages

-# What is LED Light and How it Work?
+## What is LED Light and How it Work?

 <center>
 <img src="/images/led2.webp">